 Blood, vomit, alcohol and adrenaline… there’s no better way to describe one of the most notorious theme parks in history, Action Park.
 In addition to having an amusement park of unsafe rides, it was full of drunk guests and managed by a team of inexperienced teenagers.
 Ultimately, Action Park was a recipe for disaster that resulted in thousands of injuries and six deaths.
 This article details all the reasons why Action Park earned the title of “the world’s most dangerous amusement park.”

-A Brief History Of Action Park And How It Earned It’s Reputation For Injuries & Death
+A Brief History Of Action Park And How It Earned Its Reputation For Injuries & Death

 Before I go through what made Action Park so dangerous, it might be helpful to know a brief history of the park and how it started.

 In 1976, the owners of the Vernon Valley Recreation Association, operators of the Vernon Valley/Great Gorge ski resort, began brainstorming ideas that would help them generate revenue during the summer months.
 Other ski reports across the United States had found success by adding summer theme park attractions and Vernon Valley decided to follow their example.
-In addition to building an Alpine Slide in 1976, Vernon Valley also added water slides and a go-kart track in 1978 to the Great Gorge ski area.
+In addition to building an Alpine Slide in 1976, the owners also added water slides and a go-kart track in 1978 to the Great Gorge ski area.
 The strategy worked and the park began growing their attractions resulting in a large and profitable summer audience.

 By the early 1980s, the newly named Action Park was one of the busiest and most famous water parks in the United States.
 In its heyday, Action Park hosted 20,000+ people a weekend.
 With 75 rides, including 40 water slides and 32 motorized attractions, the park was quickly becoming a premiere entertainment destination for residents in the New York City Metro area.